angular-gantt/angular-gantt/docs/plugins/overlap.md

 - ### enabled

-    Enable moving and resizing of tasks.
+    Enables overlap detection functionality.
 Can also be a function (`fn(event)`) which has one parameter for the event.
-Such a function can be used to only activate the moving when a certain mouse button is pressed or the task is in a certain condition.
+Such a function can be used to only activate the overlap detection when a certain mouse button is pressed or the task is in a certain condition.

     default: `true`